-The Story of the ISA : How Tax-Free Saving Has Evolved in the UK
+The Story of the ISA : How tax-free saving has evolved in the UK

 Capital at risk.
 The value of investments and the income from them can fall as well as rise and are not guaranteed.
 Investors may not get back the amount originally invested.

-From PEP to ISA
+From the PEP to the ISA

 Originally introduced by Chancellor Nigel Lawson in 1986 as the Personal Equity Plan (PEP)1, its purpose was to encourage the “democratisation” of investment, by offering a tax-efficient avenue into the stock market to a broader range of savers.
-The original amount that savers could shelter from the tax authorities was set at £2,400 per annum,1 but the annual allowance has been increased several times since then.
+The original amount that savers could shelter from the tax authorities was set at £2,400 per annum2, but the annual allowance has been increased several times since then.

 The PEP was replaced in 1999 by the ISA,2 but its intention remained the same.
 At the outset, savers could place £7,000 each year into an ISA.
-The amount each adult can currently shelter from the tax authorities each year stands at £20,000 per person.3
+The amount each adult can currently shelter from the tax authorities each year stands at £20,000 per person3.

 In the meantime, the ISA has evolved, with innovations such as the Junior ISA in 2011,4 which allows adults to save up to £9,000 per annum for their children, and the introduction of the Lifetime ISA in 2017,5 as a way for people to save or invest for their future, providing an additional boost towards buying a first property or saving for retirement.